Net neutrality in Canada: Bell Mobile TV undue and unreasonable preference

+A 2019 Canadian documentary short entitled Dude, Where's my TV? presents Ben v.
+Bell, chronicles Klass' David and Goliath net neutrality battle with Bell.

 Xplornet throttling complaints

 In 2014, Xplornet faced 12 complaints over the use of throttling technologies.
 However, the CRTC decided not to impose penalties due to the fact that Xplornet had disclosed its policies before pledging to fix the problem.

 Videotron's unlimited music service

 In April 2017, the CRTC announced a ruling that required all data to be counted against a user's data cap, regardless of its source.
 The decision was made necessary by the introduction by Videotron of a cellular data plan that didn't count against the user's data cap any use of a "music over streaming" service in a restricted list of services (like Apple Music, Spotify and others).
 The rationale behind the decision was that the plan would give an unfair advantage to the services allowed on the list and would disadvantage small services that would want to enter the marketplace.
 The chairman of the CRTC, Jean-Pierre Blais, said at the time that "the aim [of] the decision was to encourage Internet service providers to compete on price, speed and network quality instead of acting as a gatekeeper."